 What I love:

-- Gets mistaken for Bottega Veneta constantly — I get stopped weekly and asked which style it is
+- Gets mistaken for Bottega Veneta constantly.
+I get stopped weekly and asked which style it is

 Worth knowing before you buy:

-- The interior does not have structured pockets or compartments — I use a small pouch inside to stay organised
+- The interior does not have structured pockets or compartments

 - Avoid overstuffing as it can affect the shape of the weave over time